DRIFcan and the Edmonton Protocol for Type 1 Diabetes Cure Research

 Beyond Type 1: What is the longest time someone with type 1 has been diabetes-free?

 Hibbard: The longest patient living diabetes free with the islet transplant is now 19 years.
 The majority of islet patients require more then one transplant to completely be off insulin, and all patients differ in how long between each transplant they go insulin-free.

 Beyond Type 1: How is DRIFCan different from other organizations?

 Hibbard: DRIFCan is different from other organizations in that we are solely focused on funding cure-based research.
 We also focus on trying to get our organization to 90/10, so everything we do we are constantly going back to how we can stay true to the 90/10 rule.
 We know there are many great research projects out there being funded, but we believe in funding the team that currently has 15 clinical trials and four human trials.
 Their record for moving research forward at the speed they do deserves our attention and funding so that they can keep it moving forward.

 Beyond Type 1: Why should people outside of Canada donate to you?

 Hibbard: Absolutely!
-We have already seen remarkable results with this team with moving an Islet cell transplant from trial to treatment and approvals from Health Canada within 1 year for human trials.
+We have already seen remarkable results with this team with moving an islet cell transplant from trial to treatment and approvals from Health Canada within one year for human trials.
 This team is not looking to keep working in the lab, they are already doing this research with humans and moving their research forward to find a cure.